ThaumicTheory/IGSQ-Plugin/README.md

 # IGSQ
-Official Repo of the IGSQ Minecraft server backend.
+Official Repo of the IGSQ Minecraft server plugin.